GoogleCloudPlatform/spanner-migration-tool/docs/ui/prepare-migration/conn-profiles.md

 ### Form based configuration

 {: .note }
-Data shardId is a SMT generated identifer to track migration jobs created for a [phyiscal shard](../../minimal/minimal.md#terminology).
+Data shardId is a SMT generated identifier to track migration jobs created for a [phyiscal shard](../../minimal/minimal.md#terminology).
 It typically does not require a user to modify it.

 * Spanner migration tool provides multiple ways of configuring a sharded migration - via JSON or form.
 Configure the [source](#source-connection-profile) and [target](#target-connection-profile) as defined above, the same concepts apply here as well.